10 years ago, I was feeling emotionally exhausted.

 So it’s time to get serious about rest and in particular, holidays.

-Research by Sabine Sonnentag and her team found we need to experience the following four things to fully recover:
+Research by Sabine Sonnentag and her team found we need to experience the following four things to fully recover from stress:

 2) Mental detachment from work;